Midjourney Web Design? All About Using AI in Website Design

 With Midjourney web design imagery can be created in a flash, and according to your vision.
 It allows you to unleash your ingenuity and inventiveness in ways you might not have imagined before.
 Bearing in mind it’s used via a Discord server, it also fosters collaboration and an extremely creative community of creators.

 Now you might wonder how to use Midjourney for web design, as it is an image-generating service.
 But, web design is at its core a visual process.
-Both UX and UI depend on visuals, and Midjourney can be an invaluable help with this process.
+Both UX and UI depend on visuals, and Midjourney can be an invaluable help with the design process.

 How does Midjourney work?

-Like many AI services, Midjourney uses a chat prompt-based system.
+Like many AI web design services, Midjourney uses a chat prompt-based system.
 But, as we’ve said, it’s accessible with one of Midjourney subscription plans and your verified Discord login.

 After you choose your subscription available on the Midjourney website and login, it’s only a matter of adding the Midjourney bot to your server and you’re all set.
 You can join any #general or #newbie channel, depending on your experience and skills.